Young MC

-Marvin Young (born May 10, 1967), better known by his stage name Young M.C., is a British-born American rapper, singer and actor.
+Marvin Young (born May 10, 1967), better known by his stage name Young M.C., is an American rapper, singer and actor.
 He is best known for his 1989 hit "Bust a Move".
-His debut album Stone Cold Rhymin' found international acclaim; however, subsequent albums have not reached the same level of success.
+His debut album Stone Cold Rhymin' found international acclaim.
 Young has also appeared in film in acting roles and cameo appearances and has appeared in several television programs.